AMD Quark for PyTorch#

 If the code runs successfully, the terminal displays [QUARK-INFO]: Model quantization has been completed.

-For more detailed information, see the section on Advanced Quark Features for PyTorch.
+For more detailed information, see the section on Advanced AMD Quark Features for PyTorch.